stanographer/vox-frontend-exercise/README.md

 This is a simple front-end application that does not have a formal backend.
 It uses Redux to fetch original data from a hard-coded file and populates the application state.
 Once loaded, the main container component, App.js initializes its state based on application state.

 As the user rearranges the stories, those changes are only reflected in App's component state.
-Clicking Save Changes fires a Redux action that updates the global application state, to which all events are subscribed to via a loadState middleware which handles changes to the application state by attempting to save them (using try-catch in case the user does not allow localstorage access) or tries to retrieve any saved state in favor of populating the application state with the hard-coded values.
+Clicking Save Changes dispatches a Redux action that updates the global application state, to which all events are subscribed to via a loadState module which handles changes by attempting to save them (using try-catch in case the user does not allow localstorage access) or tries to retrieve any saved state in favor of populating the application state with the hard-coded values.

-This is meant to simulate the fetching and putting of data on a server backend.
+This is meant to simulate the fetching and putting of data on a backend server.

 ## Contents